skypjack/entt/docs/md/entity.md

   void operator()(std::underlying_type_t<entt::entity>);
   ```

-  In addition, an archive must accept a pair of entity and component for each
+  In addition, an archive accepts a pair of entity and component for each type
-  type to be serialized.
-Therefore, given a type `T`, the archive must contain a
+  to serialize.
+Therefore, given a type `T`, the archive offers a function call
-  function call operator with the following signature:
+  operator with the following signature:

   ```cpp
   void operator()(entt::entity, const T &);
   ```

   The output archive can freely decide how to serialize the data.
 The registry
-  is not affected at all by the decision.
+  isn't affected at all by the decision.

-* An input archive, the one used when restoring a snapshot, must expose a
+* An input archive (the one used when restoring a snapshot) exposes a function
-  function call operator with the following signature to load entities:
+  call operator with the following signature to load entities:

   ```cpp
   void operator()(entt::entity &);
   ```

   Where `entt::entity` is the type of the entities used by the registry.
 Each
-  time the function is invoked, the archive must read the next element from the
+  time the function is invoked, the archive reads the next element from the
-  underlying storage and copy it in the given variable.<br/>
+  underlying storage and copies it in the given variable.<br/>
-  Note that all member functions of a loader class make also an initial call to
+  All member functions of a loader class also make an initial call to read the
-  read the _size_ of the set they are going to load.
-In this case, the expected
+  _size_ of the set they are going to load.
+In this case, the expected function
-  function type for the function call operator is:
+  type for the function call operator is:

   ```cpp
   void operator()(std::underlying_type_t<entt::entity> &);
   ```

-  In addition, the archive must accept a pair of references to an entity and its
+  In addition, the archive accepts a pair of references to an entity and its
-  component for each type to be restored.
-Therefore, given a type `T`, the
+  component for each type to restore.
+Therefore, given a type `T`, the archive
-  archive must contain a function call operator with the following signature:
+  contains a function call operator with the following signature:

   ```cpp
   void operator()(entt::entity &, T &);
   ```

-  Every time such an operator is invoked, the archive must read the next
+  Every time this operator is invoked, the archive reads the next elements from
-  elements from the underlying storage and copy them in the given variables.
+  the underlying storage and copies them in the given variables.

 ### One example to rule them all